hldingzydong/hldingzydong.github.io/_posts/2020-09-13-Graph PartIII之有向图.md

 3. Negate the shortest path

 ##### Including Negative With Non-negative Cycles
-Ps: If there is a cycle whose path is negative, then there is no shortest path.
+Precondition: If there is a cycle whose path is negative, then there is no shortest path.
 `Bellman-Ford Algorithm`

-## Is there a cycle in the graph?
+## Q3 - Is there a cycle in the graph?
 (DAG, Directed Acyclic Grapg, 有向无环图)
 ```
 // GC - global clock
 def DFS_GC(G):